 Are We Fablizing the Stories of the Bible?

 Most of us are familiar with fables.
 A fable is typically a short story, often (but not always) involving animals as characters, that conveys a moral lesson.
 Aesop’s Fables* are among the most familiar.
 Who isn’t familiar with the tale of The Tortoise and the Hare?
 Steady perseverance can overcome impetuous speed.
+It’s better to be like the tortoise than the hare.
 Such fables can be an important element in a child’s moral education and character development.
 But those concerned with training a child in the Christian faith should beware of the dangers of fablizing the stories of the Bible.

 What Is Fablizing the Stories of the Bible?